It Seems Like You're Ready

-"It Seems Like You're Ready" is a song by musician R. Kelly, on his debut solo studio album titled 12 Play.
-It is the fourth song on the album and was charted at #59 on the Billboard airplay chart, number 29 on the Rhythmic Top 40 charts and number 29 at the Hot R&B/Hip Hop Songs charts.
+"It Seems Like You're Ready" is a downtempo R&B track by singer, songwriter, and producer R. Kelly.
+It is the fourth track on his debut solo studio album, 12 Play.
+It Seems Like You're Ready charted at #59 on the Billboard airplay chart, #29 on the Rhythmic Top 40 charts, and #29 on the Hot R&B/Hip Hop Songs charts.